MattylinkHeropon/GDRCompanionApp/README.md

 A simple tool designed to help player to keep track of numerous things during a GDR session.
 This tool is designed for DnD and Pathfinder game, but it will probably work fine for other similar game.

+As version 3.0, the development of this tool is considered suspended until further notice.

 # Version and Features

+**V3.0**
+Features:
+* Added a set of customizable tracker to keep track of other things other than buff and debuff
+* Added support to spellcasting classes:
+   * For spontaneus caster, you can keep track of the number of spell slot remaing in that day
+   * For prepared caster, you can assing a spell to each slot
+* Added a logo!

 **V2.0**
 Features: